Ashleyw27/Ashleyw27.github.io/Responsive Portfolio/README.md

 Twitter Bootstrap

 ## What I Learned
-I learned many new concepts and skills creating this responsive portfolio.
+I learned many new concepts and skills while creating this responsive portfolio.
 A few of which include:
 * The benefits of bootstrap
 * How and where to add a bootstrap CDN link
 * How to incorporate bootstrap components